 - If you will be baking with parchment paper, cover your cookie sheet with the paper now.

-- Roll each cookie dough ball in the Spice Topping Blend to coat, and place on cookie sheet.
+- Roll each cookie dough ball in the Spice Topping Blend to coat.
+Place on cookie sheet.

-- Place cooking sheet into the refrigerator for at least 1 hour to chill.
+- Place cooking sheet into the refrigerator 30 minutes to least 1 hour to chill to prevent spreading (optional).

 - About 10 minutes before baking, preheat oven to 325 degrees.
 Remove cookies from fridge, space cookies about 2 inches apart on the cookie sheet.